LivelyKernel/lively4-core/README.md

  messenger-based interface to the pure Worker.
 Please use create to get an improved interface to a worker

-#### <a name="BrowserWorker-create"></a>BrowserWorker.create(options)

- figure out where the other lang libs can be loaded from

-#### <a name="BrowserWorker-create"></a>BrowserWorker.create(options)

- This code is triggered in the UI process directly after the creation of the worker and sends the setup message to the worker for initializing it.

-#### <a name="BrowserWorker-create"></a>BrowserWorker.create(options)

- This code is run inside the worker and bootstraps the messenger interface.
-It also installs a console.log method since since this is not available by default.

 #### <a name="NodejsWorker-create"></a>NodejsWorker.create(options)

  figure out where the other lang libs can be loaded from